Mature Masculine

 Commit to something worth mastering:

-• What serves others while fulfilling you?
+• What serves others while fulfilling us?

 Mastery requires commitment.
 Choose well.